COMCIFS/comcifs.github.io/draft/ddlm_attr_implicit_key.md

-# Proposal for new DDLm attribute 'category_implicit.name'
+# Proposal for new DDLm attribute 'category_implicit.link'

 Version: 0.1
 Authors: J Hester
-Status: Draft
+Status: WITHDRAWN
-Date: November 2021
+Date: December 2021

+## Reason for withdrawal

+As there is now a style guide, updating of dictionaries can be eased by automatic tools.
+Thus there is no particular advantage to dictionary authors in providing a mechanism for easy specification of category links.
+On the other hand, dictionary readers need more knowledge in order to understand that implicit key data names are present.
+Explicitly adding key data names that are explicitly linked to parent data names as done at present is easier for dictionary readers to understand.

 ## Introduction